tutorai-no/tutor-service/src/README.md

 ## Backend Structure

-The backend of our project is organized into several Django apps, each dedicated to handling a specific set of functionalities within our TutorAI platform.
+The backend of our project is organized into several Django apps, each dedicated to handling a specific set of functionalities within our aksio platform.
 Below is an overview of the directory structure and the role of each component:

 ### Directory Overview